 Postoperative issues after breast cancer surgery

 Impaired shoulder ROM may be a result of pain, surgical scarring, or axillary web syndrome (AWS), a series of cord-like structures palpable beneath the axillary skin because of the disruption of lymphatic vessel and veins.
-Pain is often the result of soft tissue damage, nerve injury (eg., intercostal-brachial nerve), and scarring of tissues to the chest wall.
+Decreased ROM in the shoulder can also be attributed to the length of pectoralis minor muscle7.
+Pain is often the result of soft tissue damage, nerve injury (e.g., intercostobrachial nerve), and scarring of tissues of the chest wall.
 Lymphedema occurs after damage to the lymphatic system.

 Mechanisms of chemotherapeutic agents on nervous tissue